 Esma: I was asked to join the panel for the show only several days before it was to be aired so I didn’t have much time to think it over or prepare for it.
 And since the show was going to be live, I was even more stressed about it.
 I really did not want to say anything incorrect or wrong on behalf of my Muslim community or about my religion.
 I didn’t want to represent any of our women in a way that they didn’t want to be represented and for these reasons I was very nervous.
 I definitely felt like a huge responsibility was given to me and I wanted to honor this opportunity to the best of my abilities.
 Hakim Ouansafi, who chairs the Muslim Association of Hawaii, who also organized the show with PBS, had a lot of confidence and faith in me which helped to keep me calm and level headed.
 He kept reminding me that I was doing this for the sake of Allah, for Dawah only.

-From what I have gathered watching the show, you were articulate, sincere, and confident in your words and your manners.
-Considering that this was your first experience being on television, you did such a great job.
-You spoke as a local member of your community and people who have watched the show were able to connect with you in many ways because of this.
-I believe that you offered a great service to the whole community, Muslims and non-Muslims alike.
-In addition to the many benefits of shedding light on this particular matter, I know that PBS Hawaii had a target purpose for the show.
+I had the chance to watch the program when it was aired live.
+I felt that because you spoke as a local member of your community, people who were watching the show were able to connect with you in many ways because of this.
+In addition to the many benefits of shedding light on the religion itself, I know that PBS Hawaii had a target purpose for the show.
 Can you talk about that?

 Esma: I agree that there was a greater purpose to the show than to just shed light on the religion.
 We live in the age of the Internet.
 Information is always accessible to everyone including those that want to learn about religion or about Islam.
 However, I think it was important to show people, especially those outside of Hawaii, that we have been coexisting on these islands with our non-Muslims counterparts for hundreds of years with very few incidences of racism or discrimination.
 I think our Muslim community is very aware of how much fear and hatred there is of Muslims on the mainland and we wanted to do our part to settle people down and prevent as much violence towards our brothers and sisters as possible.